 GoodSync contains an extensive email notification and reporting suite that can be used to issue alerts for your job runs.

-To configure email notifications, go to Job Options >> Scripts.
-Here you will notice 3 fields that can be used as triggers for alerts.
+On the Scripts page, you will notice 3 fields that can be used as triggers for alerts:

 - The “errors:” prefix will send an email only if an error occurs.